sma-rajaei/Titanic-Classification/README.md

 ## Overview

-This project is my first step into machine learning and helped me build a practical understanding of the complete ML workflow.
-By working on this project, I learned how to analyze real-world data, engineer meaningful features, train and evaluate different models, and improve performance through optimization techniques.

 The project focuses on predicting whether a passenger survived the Titanic disaster using machine learning classification algorithms.

 The dataset contains information about Titanic passengers, and the target variable `Survived` indicates whether a passenger survived: